pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

    ResourceClaimName *string

     // Will be used to create a stand-alone ResourceClaim to allocate the resource.
-    // The pod in which this EphemeralVolumeSource is embedded will be the
+    // The pod in which this PodResource is embedded will be the
     // owner of the ResourceClaim, i.e. the ResourceClaim will be deleted together with the
     // pod.
 The name of the ResourceClaim will be `<pod name>-<resource name>` where
     // `<resource name>` is the name PodResource.Name